contao/docs/docs/dev/reference/services.md

     public function __invoke(string $buffer): string
     {
-        // Return a string and should be used in HTML context when the replaced result is sent as a response to the
+        // Returns a string and should be used in HTML context when the replaced result is sent as a response to the
         // client.
-It will allow for ESI tags that can improve caching behaviour.
+It will allow ESI tags that can improve caching behaviour.
         $resultReplace = $this->insertTagParser->replace($buffer);

-        // Return a string and should be used when the result is not sent to a client
+        // Returns a string and should be used when the result is not sent to a client
         // (e.g. when using `$email->subject()`).
         $resultReplaceInline = $this->insertTagParser->replaceInline($buffer);

-        // Return ChunkedText instance and should be used in HTML context when the replaced result is sent as a
+        // Returns a ChunkedText instance and should be used in HTML context when the replaced result is sent as a
         // response to the client.
-It will allow for ESI tags that can improve caching behaviour.
+It will allow ESI tags that can improve caching behaviour.
         $resultChunked = $this->insertTagParser->replaceChunked($buffer);

-        // Return ChunkedText and should be used when the result is not sent to a client.
+        // Returns a ChunkedText instaance and should be used when the result is not sent to a client.
         $resultChunked = $this->insertTagParser->replaceInlineChunked($buffer);

-        // Example usage ChunkedText
+        // Example usage for ChunkedText
         if ($resultChunked instanceof ChunkedText) {
             $parts = [];